Rashair/TheProjectGame/README.md

 # TheProjectGame - Team15

-This repository contains a project implemented for the sake of Software Engineering classes. <br>
+This repository contains a project implemented for the sake of Software Engineering classes.
 Any mistakes, bugs and issues are probably the result of enforced documentation and were not authors' intention.

 ## Links